ootjersb/pislave/README.md

 # Upload and Compile
 Upload to Raspberry Pi and compile with the instructions given in the source file itself.
+Easiest way to upload is just to clone this repository into the pi home directory.

 # Run
 Common operations works by launching first pislave and then pimaster2